 We demonstrated how particles in solids, liquids and gases are arranged and how they differ in energy and movement.

-As you can see, we have some great scientists in Year 2.
+As you can see, we have some great scientists in school.

-Here are some of their comments about their learning in Science.
+Here are some comments about learning in Science.

 "I like Science because you get to find stuff out."
 (Jacob)